Towards a Comprehensive Assessment of the Geriatric Population With AS, Part I: Cardiac Conditions

 - Banach M, Goch A, Okonski P, et al. Relation between postoperative mortality and atrial ﬁbrillation before surgical revascularization—3 years follow-up.
 Thorac Cardiovasc Surg 2008;56:20-3.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Sleep Apnea, Valvular Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Cardiac Surgery and VHD, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Echocardiography/Ultrasound, Hypertension
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Valvular Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Cardiac Surgery and VHD, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Echocardiography/Ultrasound, Hypertension, Sleep Apnea

 Keywords: Aged, Angina Pectoris, Aortic Valve, Aortic Valve Stenosis, Arrhythmias, Cardiac, Atrial Fibrillation, Biological Products, Cardiac Surgical Procedures, Caregivers, Carotid Stenosis, Cooperative Behavior, Coronary Artery Bypass, Coronary Artery Disease, Cues, Decision Making, Dementia, Dobutamine, Dyspnea, Echocardiography, Electrocardiography, Hearing Loss, Heart Conduction System, Hemodynamics, Hypertension, Iatrogenic Disease, Life Expectancy, Lower Extremity, Medical History Taking, Motor Activity, Percutaneous Coronary Intervention, Peripheral Arterial Disease, Prevalence, Prognosis, Quality of Life, Risk Assessment, Sternotomy, Stroke, Syncope, Tomography, Transcatheter Aortic Valve Replacement